 18. Kanamara Matsuri Festival – Kawasaki, Japan

-The Kanamara Matsuri Festival is undoubtedly one of the most unusual festivals around the world because everything about it is weird, if not bizarre.
+The Kanamara Matsuri Festival is undoubtedly one of the most unusual festivals in the world because everything about it is weird, if not bizarre.

 The event features penis-shaped lollipops, glasses, statues, and a scrotum load of willy-based souvenirs.
-These items in the shape of a male reproductive organ are valued by all participants.
+All participants value these items in the shape of a male reproductive organ.

-You will agree with us that the Kanamara Matsuri Festival is one of the weirdest festivals around the world when we tell you the origin of this literal sausage party.
+You will agree that the Kanamara Matsuri Festival is one of the weirdest festivals worldwide when we tell you the origin of this literal sausage party.

 According to Japanese mythology, a sex demon fell in love with a gorgeous girl.
 However, he could not have the girl, which angered him.
 Seeking revenge, he resorted to stripping men of their phalluses – by biting them off.

 The demon’s actions continued until a local blacksmith defeated him.
 The blacksmith created a metallic phallus to break the demon’s teeth as it went in for a chomp.
 Hence, the name Festival of the Steel Phallus.
 Now that is not weird, right?

 One of the unique festivals on this list is the Hungarian Busó Festival.
 It dates back to the 18th Century when men put on devil’s outfits to chase away winter!

 Their dresses make them look scary, but can they scare away winter?
 The locals believed so.
 At least it’s warm inside those costumes, so I guess it works!